ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 The dynamics defined above are analytically solvable provided that the input does not vary over the timescale of interest.
-Because of this, the litter model does not numerically integrate the dynamics and instead just uses the exact solution for the litter pool size at the end of the model update interval ($\tau$).
+Because of this, the litter model does not numerically integrate the dynamics and instead just uses the exact solution for the litter pool size at the end of the model update time step ($\tau$).
 This solution can be expressed as

 $$